Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Driven scenario

 \section{Driven scenario}

-The junction, as described, does not inherently exhibit any non-reciprocal JC in the static KC-QD-KC heterojunction as the static Hamiltonian lacks explicit violation of $\mathcal{TRS}$ or $\mathcal{IS}$.
-Typically, realizing a JDE necessitates one or more of the following: an external magnetic field~\cite{Ando2020, Strambini2022} or an intrinsic magnetic moment~\cite{Debnath2024b}, magnetochiral anisotrpy~\cite{Baumgartner2022, Bauriedl2022} or a magnetic impurity~\cite{Sun2023, Trahms2023} to be present in the system to achieve a broken $\mathcal{TRS}$.
+The junction, as described, does not inherently exhibit any nonreciprocal Josephson current in the static KC-QD-KC heterojunction as the static Hamiltonian lacks explicit violation of $\mathcal{TRS}$ or $\mathcal{IS}$.
+Typically, realizing a JDE necessitates one or more of the following: an external magnetic field~\cite{Ando2020, Strambini2022} or an intrinsic magnetic moment~\cite{Debnath2024b}, magnetochiral anisotropy~\cite{Baumgartner2022, Bauriedl2022} or a magnetic impurity~\cite{Sun2023, Trahms2023} to be present in the system to achieve a broken $\mathcal{TRS}$.
 In conjunction to obtain the broken $\mathcal{IS}$, typically the Rashba spin-orbit interaction~\cite{Bauriedl2022, Legg2022, Debnath2024a, Meyer2024}, a band asymmetry~\cite{Soori2023, Hosur2023} or a chiral property of the channel~\cite{Chen2023, Zinkl2022, Nagaosa2023} has to be employed.
-However, here we prescribe a much simpler approach where the combined effects of a magnetic field and the spin-orbit interactions can effectively be replicated via driving the system into out-of-equilibrium scenarios, where a carefully chosen periodic modulation can effectively induce a finite nonreciprocity in the JC.
-In order to systematically capture these effects and make subsequent progress, we employ the Floquet formalism, which provides a powerful framework for analyzing any periodically driven system.
+However, here we prescribe a much simpler approach where the combined effects of a magnetic field and the spin-orbit interactions can effectively be replicated via (Floquet) driving the system into out-of-equilibrium scenarios, where a carefully chosen periodic modulation can effectively induce a finite nonreciprocity in the Josephson current.